vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_no_access_to_vic_services.md

 ## Solution ##

 Access the appliance welcome page, file server, and vSphere Integrated Containers Management Portal from client systems with IP addresses that are not in the 172.17.0.0-172.22.0.0/16 subnets.

+For information about how to modify the network range, see [VMware KB 56445](https://ikb.vmware.com/s/article/56445).